albertfgu/diffwave-sashimi/README.md

 More notes:
 - The fully trained model (1000000 steps) is the original checkpoint from the original repo philsyn/DiffWave-unconditional
-- The checkpoint at 500000 steps is our version trained from scratch.
+- The checkpoint at 500000 steps is our version trained from scratch
-- These should both be compatible with this codebase (e.g. generation works with both), but for some reason the original `checkpoint/1000000.pkl` file is much smaller than our `checkpoint/500000.pkl`.
+- These should both be compatible with this codebase (e.g. generation works with both), but for some reason the original `checkpoint/1000000.pkl` file is much smaller than our `checkpoint/500000.pkl`
 - I don't remember if I changed anything in the code to cause this; perhaps it could also be differences in PyTorch or versions or environments?

 ### DiffWave(+WaveNet) small